Broward Health: Broward Health Today

 Broward Health is one of the ten largest public hospital systems in the U.S. It has 7,592 employees, making it one of the largest companies in South Florida.
 Broward Health services all segments of the community through its four hospitals, a children's hospital, seven primary care centers, four Family Health Places, eight school-based clinics, specialty care programs, home-health services, health education programs, free and low-cost screenings, and business partnerships.

 Facilities

 Broward Health North

 By 1960, the population in Broward County grew to 350,000.
-Responding to the growth of the county, the District built a three-story hospital on Sample Road in Pompano Beach, Florida.
+Responding to the growth of the county, the District built a three-story hospital on Sample Road in Deerfield Beach, Florida.
 The first patient was admitted to the new Broward Health North in March 1961.
 Over the years, six more floors and a conference center were added.
 Today, the 409-bed facility is an adult Level II trauma center providing care for more than 50,000 medical emergencies and 14,000 hospitalized patients.